ARM-software/arm-trusted-firmware/docs/porting-guide.md

 internal pointer (`bl2_to_bl31_args`) to a `bl31_args` which will be used by BL2 to pass information to BL3_1.
 The pointer is initialized to the base address of Secure DRAM (`0x06000000`).

+The ARM FVP port also populates the `bl32_meminfo` field in the `bl31_args` structure pointed to by `bl2_to_bl31_args` with the extents of memory available for use by the BL3-2 image.
+The memory is allocated in the Secure DRAM from the address defined by the constant `BL32_BASE`.

 The non-secure memory extents used for loading BL3-3 are also initialized in this function.
 This information is accessible in the `bl33_meminfo` field in